infinitered/solidarity/docs/options.md

 ### Friendly Errors
 So what do we do if a rule fails?
 The return code will be non-zero, but that's not the most friendly option.
 You can set the `error` for any rule to give the user legible instruction on why the failure happened, and how they should solve it.

-*e.g.* Prompt them to install the missing cli
+*e.g.* Prompt them to install the missing CLI
 ```json
   "Watchman": [
     {